briar/briar-desktop/README.md

 provides static previews of
 composable functions without parameters which are annotated with `@Preview`.

+### Building and Running

+In order to build and run the application from the command line, execute this:

+    ./gradlew run

+You can specify arguments to the app using the `--args` option of the Gradle task.
+For example to show the usage info:

+    ./gradlew run --args="--help"

+To specify a different data directory and enable the debug output:

+    ./gradlew run --args="--debug --data-dir=/tmp/briar-tmp"

 ## Translations

 See [TRANSLATION.md](./TRANSLATION.md) for more information.